andrechristikan/laverty/README.md

 1. username : admin, password : 123456
 2. username : user, password : 123456

+*Model*
+1. If select use SQLConnection
+2. If delete inset and update use Transaction

 ####VERT.X IS NOT A FRAMEWORK, THIS IS JUST A TOOL.